 Minor if: When corrected, the risk significance of fire scenarios in the fire compartment/area did not increase.
 The initiating events cornerstone objective was not adversely affected since the fire protection strategies for the area/zone remained sufficient even with the error.

 MTM if: The fire PRA and the safe shutdown strategy had to be revised to address the risk contribution associated with the fire scenarios.
-The initiating events cornerstone objective was adversely affected because the actual risk of fire scenarios was not known, and sufficient prevention and mitigation measures were not in place (i.e. revisions to fire response procedures or detection or suppression equipment were necessary).
+The initiating events cornerstone objective was adversely affected because the actual risk of fire scenarios was not known, and sufficient prevention and mitigation measures were not in place (i.e., revisions to fire response procedures or detection or suppression equipment were necessary).

 Example 12.b The licensee relocated FLEX equipment as part of refueling outage preparations because the normal haul path was impacted by outage equipment staging.
 The inspectors identified that pre-outage staging and relocation of FLEX equipment resulted in N and N+1 FLEX equipment being stored in an unprotected manner, though still functional, for 23 days without appropriate compensatory protective measures being taken.